PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 truncate

-Not implemented.
-(Older versions of VMS)
+(Older versions of VMS) Not implemented.

-Truncation to same-or-shorter lengths only.
-(VOS)
+(VOS) Truncation to same-or-shorter lengths only.

-append mode (i.e., use "open(FH, '>>filename')" or
+opened in append mode (i.e., use "open(my $fh, '>>',

-file is finally closed.
-(AmigaOS)
+only when the file is finally closed.

-library's implementation of utime(), and the filesystem being
+runtime library's implementation of "utime()", and the

-two seconds.
-(Win32)
+a granularity of two seconds.

 wait

-Not useful.
-(RISC OS)
+(RISC OS) Not useful.

 Supported Platforms